 Personal statement

-Andy is part of the EPSRC-funded Centre for Doctoral Training in Enhancing Human Interactions and Collaborations with Data and Intelligence-Driven Systems.
-His research focuses on developing AI systems that support teachers by reducing workload, enhancing decision-making, and creating impactful lessons for learners.
+He was part of the EPSRC-funded Centre for Doctoral Training in Enhancing Human Interactions and Collaborations with Data and Intelligence-Driven Systems.
+His research explores how AI can reduce teacher workload, improve the reliability and transparency of assessment, and support the development of more effective learning experiences.

 In addition to his academic work, Andy provides consultancy services focused on building and implementing AI solutions.
 He supports businesses in transitioning to AI adoption, helping them integrate intelligent systems that enhance operational efficiency, decision-making, and innovation.